dcunited001/dcunited001.github.io/_posts/2018-10-20-analytic-neurology-da-vinci-shakespeare-and-the-bridge-between-brain-and-mind.md

       like more advanced Luminosity games that focus specifically on tools and coordination of meta/cognition.
     - first and foremost, they are thought experiments.

+### First Thought Experiment: Non-Linear Speed Reading

+- This was an approach to speed-reading that was briefly suggested to me in "memories" of conversations with Tatiana.
+After prompting me with it, she quickly jumped to the next topic.
+Whenever people "handle" me like this, it accomplishes the opposite result: I think about my sudden shift in focus and the implications of whether it is intentional.
+I know when my eyes are being led around and I know when I've fallen into a pot full of honey.

 ### (So, the second/third Neuroanalytic Thought Experiment #2 & #3)